Bill Brennan (boxer)

 Bill Brennan (June 23, 1893 – June 15, 1924) was an American boxer who fought and lost to World Heavyweight Champion Jack Dempsey in a well attended title fight that ended in a twelfth-round knockout on December 14, 1920, in Madison Square Garden.
 He lost to Dempsey for the first time in a non-title fight on February 5, 1918, in Milwaukee, Wisconsin, in a sixth-round technical knockout.

 He began fighting under the name Bill Shanks, close to his actual name, and knocked out 11 of his first 12 opponents, fighting in the Midwest and then the New York City area.
-He had a strong punch and an exceptional knockout percentage.
+He had a strong punch and a very good knockout percentage.
 Brennan's manager was Leo P. Flynn and his trainers included Dia Dollings and Frank Cline.

 Early life and career

 Brennan was born on June 23, 1893, in Louisville, Kentucky.
 Though many sources of his time stated he was born in County Mayo, Ireland or Chicago, these are fabrications he perpetuated to bolster the myth of his Irish ancestry.
-He was, in fact, of German ancestry.
+He was, in fact, of Scots-Irish, English, Irish, and German ancestry.
 He did live in the Chicago area during his early boxing career before moving to Manhattan where the boxing was more lucrative, and there were still plenty of Irish fans who would flock to see who they assumed was a native son.

 Between May 1913 through May 1916 Brennan started professional boxing primarily in the New York area.
 With a powerful punch, he won an impressive 11 of his first fifteen fights by knockout losing only once in his first bout in Wisconsin.
-Brennan worked as a Bartender between fights, earning him the nickname "Battling Bill the Bartender".
+Brennan worked as a bartender between fights, earning him the nickname "Battling Bill the Bartender".

-According to one source, Brennan achieved a third-round knockout of Jack Cameron in 1914, and two ten-round newspaper decisions from Marty Cutler on April 13 and July 2, 1914 in Aurora, Illinois.
+According to one source, Brennan achieved a third-round knockout of Jack Cameron in 1914, and two ten-round newspaper decisions from Marty Cutler on April 13 and July 2, 1914, in Aurora, Illinois.
 Cutler fought some talented opposition in his career including Jack Johnson, Sam Langford, and Jack Dillon, though his record was poor.